I Am a Running Mate

-I Am a Running Mate is a 2025 South Korean school drama television series co-written and directed by Han Jin-won, and starring Yoon Hyun-soo, Lee Jung-shik, Choi Woo-sung, Hong Hwa-yeon, Lee Bong-jun, and Kim Ji-woo.
+I Am a Running Mate is a 2025 South Korean television series co-written and directed by Han Jin-won, and starring Yoon Hyun-soo, Lee Jung-shik, Choi Woo-sung, Hong Hwa-yeon, Lee Bong-jun, and Kim Ji-woo.
 The series follows a model student, who becomes a running mate for the school student council to improve his image.
 The series premiered on TVING on June 19, 2025.
 It's also available on Viu in selected regions.

 I Am a Running Mate was invited as one of six drama series in the On Screen section of the 28th Busan International Film Festival on October 6, 2023, where three of nine episodes were screened.